jbosstm/transaction-analyser/README.md

 The commons-io 2.5-SNAPSHOT release is required as it contains a bug fix that is essential to the correct running of this tool.
 The snapshot release is not available from a central maven repository so a compiled jar is included in the [project root]/etc/lib directory.

-This should be installed into your local maven repository using the shell script `installdeps.sh` available in the [project root]/etc/ directory:
+This should be installed into your local maven repository using the following commands

+    cd ./etc
+    ./installdeps.sh

 Alternatively this can be installed by running the following maven command from the [project root]/etc/lib directory:
 	mvn install:install-file -Dfile=commons-io-2.5-SNAPSHOT.jar -DgroupId=commons-io -DartifactId=commons-io -Dversion=2.5-SNAPSHOT -Dpackaging=jar

 Running TxVis
 -------------

+Start the application server and check it boots without errors.

 A shell script is included in the project root folder to deploy and start txvis: `deploy.sh` the corresponding script `undeploy.sh` is included to shut it down.

 The user interface can be accessed by pointing a browser at: http://localhost/txvis/